Introduction to the Blockchain

 What Makes a Blockchain?

-The information exchanged over an open blockchain contains all transaction data.
-Each transaction is assigned its own unique code known as a hash.
-Hashes can work as identifiers and can be used to look up a public receipt of the transaction, known as a transaction receipt.
-Details included in a transaction receipt include the addresses involved, the amount transferred, a timestamp, transfer fees, etc.
+All transactions on a public blockchain, like Bitcoin, are viewable to anyone with an internet connection.
+Each transaction is assigned its own unique ID known as a hash.
+These identifiers can be used to look up a public record of the transaction, also known as transaction receipt.
+Details included in a transaction receipt include the addresses involved, the amount transferred, a timestamp, transfer fees, and more.
+All computers on the network have access to all the transactions records, creating a high level of transparency.
+Because of the transparency provided, many institutions, including nonprofits, use blockchains to instill confidence in their financial practices.

 Once a block is confirmed, the data recorded to the blockchain cannot be removed or edited.
 Each block is stacked upon the previous block.
 The next block must have the preceding block’s hash in order to be added to the chain.
 This assures that the blockchain stays in chronological order, effectively making it tamper-proof.